Presidential choices in Wisconsin hold steady in new Marquette Law School Poll results, with Harris at 52% and Trump at 48%

 Question: Which is more important to you: reduce property taxes or increase spending on public schools? |

-Satisfaction with public schools in the respondent’s community increased in September after dropping in the June Marquette poll.
-Among those with an opinion, 64% are very satisfied or satisfied, and 35% are dissatisfied or very dissatisfied.
+Satisfaction with public schools in the respondent’s community held steady from late September to October.
+Among those with an opinion, 66% are very satisfied or satisfied, and 35% are dissatisfied or very dissatisfied.
 In June, 52% were very satisfied or satisfied and 47% were dissatisfied or very dissatisfied.
 The June poll followed news of financial errors in the Milwaukee Public Schools and the resignation of the MPS superintendent.
-Current satisfaction has returned to the previous level seen in November 2023, although it remains lower overall than in previous years.
-The full trend in satisfaction with schools is shown in Table 33.
+Current satisfaction has returned to the previous level seen in early November 2023, though not to the pre-2020 level.
+The full trend in satisfaction with schools is shown in Table 37.

 Among registered voters